Skip to content

 Clipboard Format

-Copy/paste uses the same fig-kiwi binary encoding:
+Copy/paste uses the same Kiwi binary encoding:

 1. Copy — encode selected NodeChange[] to Kiwi binary, compress, write to clipboard as application/x-figma-design MIME type